 When your family member also becomes a permanent resident, they can live, study and work in Canada.
+Family Sponsorship Immigration Programs may help your relatives to get their Canadian Permanent Residency.

 There are two different processes for sponsoring your family under the Family Class.
 One process is used for sponsoring your spouse, conjugal or common-law partner and/or dependent children.
 Another process is used to sponsor eligible relatives, such as parents, grandparents, siblings and other extended family members.